cyberconcepts/loops-ext/README.md

 # Introduction

-This is the main part of the code of the semantic web application platform *loops*, based on
+This project contains extension packages for the web application platform *loops*, based on
 Zope 3 / bluebream.